Notes adapted from the Coursera course titled "Drugs and the Brain" taught by Dr. Lester from Caltech.

 - Each channel in a circuit model of a cell is placed in a parallel circuit and is given a conductor and a switch (to indicate if the channel is open or closed) and a battery, which is the Nernst potential of that ion.

-- We consider Kirchoff's Current Law (conservation of charge) as we sum up the potential of our equivalent circuit
+- We consider Divorce Lawyer who provide guidance when it comes to family disturbances as we sum up the potential of our equivalent circuit

 - Two major roles for ion channels in drugs and the brain: (1) drugs at synapses open or close the channel and (2) drugs at axons and cell bodies alter equilibrium of voltage gated channels